darrenswhite/plagiarism-detection-plugin/docs/worklog.md

 plugin.
 My primary focus should then shift toward the post-processor.
 This week I have also been working on preparing for the mid-project demonstration.
 I opted to use Google Slides to create a small presentation to aid with the demo.

+## 19/03 - 25/03

+- I have been researching machine learning techniques used to identify plagiarism in source code.
+I have read many articles and have added them to my references bibliography.
+I have added the latex files for the project report to the `docs` directory.
+The front cover is complete and references have been added (some still need annotations added).
+I aim to complete to abstract by the end of this sprint.
+- In terms of the post-processed data structure I will gather an XML file to use as a working template (I will write a small project for this).
+I will then generate template graphs that will be used on the staff dashboard.
+From these graphs I will find what data will need to be stored in the database in order to display these graphs.